-Children younger than teenagers may need to be sedated in order to hold still for the procedure.
-Parents should ask about this beforehand and be made aware of food and drink restrictions that may be needed prior to sedation.
+Children younger than 13 may need to be sedated in order to hold still for the procedure.
+Parents should ask about sedation before the procedure and realize that there are food and drink restrictions that may be required prior to sedation.

 What does the equipment look like?

 The equipment typically used for this examination consists of a radiographic table, one or two x-ray tubes and a television-like monitor that is located in the examining room.
 Fluoroscopy, which converts x-rays into video images, is used to watch and guide progress of the procedure.
 The video is produced by the x-ray machine and a detector that is suspended over a table on which the patient lies.

 The traditional MRI unit is a large cylinder-shaped tube surrounded by a circular magnet.
 You will lie on a table that slides into the center of the magnet.

 Some MRI units, called short-bore systems, are designed so that the magnet does not completely surround you.
 Some newer MRI machines have a larger diameter bore, which can be more comfortable for larger patients or those with claustrophobia.
 "Open" MRI units are open on the sides.
 They are especially helpful for examining larger patients or those with claustrophobia.
 Open MRI units can provide high quality images for many types of exams.
 Certain exams cannot be performed using open MRI.
 For more information, consult your radiologist.

 Other equipment necessary for performing arthrography include a variety of needles, syringes and a water-soluble contrast material.

 How does the procedure work?